chentcthomas/chentcthomas.github.io/essays/finding-structure-in-the-chaos-of-roommate-matching.md

 Years from now, I probably won’t remember every piece of code I wrote for this project.
 But I think I will remember the main lesson Roomie Match Mānoa taught us: building software isn’t just stacking features together.
 It’s about designing a system that can survive changes, grow over time, and still make sense to the people who work on it.
 And that, to me, is what design patterns are really about.

+Note: AI was used only to improve the flow and clarity of the writing.